anjalee-kulasinghe/portfolio-project2-quiz-saga/README.md

 - **End the quiz**
-  - At the end of the game, the player can see the total score he or she has scored and two buttons.
+  - At the end of the game, the player can see the total score that has been scored with the username the player has given and two buttons.
   - _Play again:_ Direct the player to play the quiz again.
 Will provide five new questions for the user.
-  - _Go to Start:_ Go to the start page, where users can start the game as new users.
+  - _Home:_ Go to the start page, where users can start the game as new users.

 ![End of qize](assets/readme-assets/endQuiz.PNG)